tersiakoetzee/Hope-Again-Recovery/client/src/pages/readme.md

 # YOCO

-This project is called "Donation Form", and it's a React application that allows users to make a donation to the Hope Again Recovery Home.
+This is a react form that allows users to make a donation to the Hope Again Recovery Home.

 ## Prerequisites